A Guide to Choosing the Right Paint Brush

 The Anatomy of a Brush

-Bristles: The bristles of a brush can be made up of natural or synthetic hairs and occasionally, a combination of both.
+- Bristles: The bristles of a brush can be made up of natural or synthetic hairs and occasionally, a combination of both.
 These are broken down into three main parts: the toe, belly and heel.
-The toe at the tip, the belly in the middle for holding the paint (much like ours hold a bowl full o’ pasta) and the heel at the base.
+The toe at the tip, the belly in the middle for holding the paint (much like ours holds a bowl full of pasta) and the heel at the base.

-Ferrule: Usually metal, the ferrule connects the bristles to the handle and holds everyone together nice and securely.
+- Ferrule: Usually metal, the ferrule connects the bristles to the handle and holds everyone together nicely and securely.

-Crimp: The crimp is the part of the ferrule that secures it to the handle.
+- Crimp: The crimp is part of the ferrule that secures it to the handle.